Community Service & Volunteering for Groups

 Before you begin to search

-If you are a part of a group that wants to volunteer - a group of volunteers, a group of students, a group of seniors, etc. -one person from the group will need to be the primary group contact and deliverer of information.
-This person will receive all communications on behalf of the group regarding volunteering, and will be responsible for communicating with all group members.
+If you are a part of a group that wants to volunteer - a group of volunteers, a group of students, a group of seniors, etc. - one person from the group will need to be the primary group contact and deliverer of information.
 This person will also attend any orientations required before volunteering, and communicate information from this orientation to other members.

 The group's leadership needs to take an assessment of all group members' availability for, interests in and goals for a group volunteering activity.
 This will help you in choosing a group assignment, and ensure that everyone has a positive experience and that their expectations will be met.
 For instance, the group may interested in environmental issues and members may be available to volunteer only on Saturdays after 8 a.m.